ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   rotation of the earth.

-  UTC is often mistakenly referred to as GMT, an earlier time scale that UTC was designed to supersede.
+  UTC is often mistakenly referred to as GMT, an earlier time scale UTC was designed to be a useful successor for.

 ABNF:
 : Augmented Backus-Naur Form, a format used to represent permissible